Product discovery workshop in 2025, stop doing it!

 About Qlerify

 Qlerify is a collaborative modeling tool designed for the AI era of product discovery.
-In minutes, teams can run an Event Storming session, capture their domain model, and auto-generate a working prototype, complete with backend, API, and UI.
+In minutes, teams can run an Event Storming session, capture their domain model, and have their AI coding agent (Claude Code, Cursor or Antigravity) read the model over MCP and generate a working prototype, complete with backend, API, and UI.
 By removing the heavy lifting from early development, Qlerify lets you validate ideas with real user feedback faster than ever before.
 Build, learn, and iterate in one continuous loop.

 Recent posts